Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Ciutadella Park

-This park is a favorite among locals for its lush gardens, serene lake, and impressive monuments, including the iconic Cascada fountain.
+This park has gardens, a small lake, and impressive monuments, including the iconic Cascada fountain.

 It’s a very pretty place to take a leisurely stroll, rent a rowboat, or simply relax on the grass.
 They also do Latin dancing on Sundays in the park!